 This is the primary benefit of a QMS, as these systems make it easier for companies to consistently meet quality goals.
 Making sure that the products meet a certain quality standard ensures that customers will keep buying products and that the company’s reputation remains good.

-But from there, a QMS offers additional benefits.
-Some of these benefits include:
+But from there, a QMS offers additional benefits, including the following:

 When it comes to quality management, you don’t just need a set of standards and goals to follow.
 On top of that, it’s very important that you have a system in place that allows the organization to make sure that all the processes lead to high-quality products that satisfy customer needs.